NotWoods/tigeroakes.com/src/pages/posts/react-finite-state-machine-animation/index.md

   <path fill="#e67237" d="m48.4 73 2.2-1.3 20.8 36 .9-3 2.4.7-2 7.2-7.2-1.9.7-2.5 3 .9L48.4 73ZM234.6 112l-2.2 1.3-20.8-36-.8 3-2.4-.7 1.9-7.2 7.2 1.9-.6 2.5-3-.9 20.7 36.1ZM142.8 153.8v-2.6h60.7l-2.2-2.2 1.8-1.8 5.3 5.3-5.3 5.3-1.8-1.8 2.2-2.2h-60.7ZM140.3 33.8v-2.6H79.6l2.2-2.2-1.8-1.8-5.3 5.3 5.3 5.3 1.8-1.8-2.2-2.2h60.7Z"/>
 </svg>

 The diagram makes it pretty clear how many states we need to represent the animation and the possible paths.
-We can use TypeScript to help enforce these paths.
+All the animation logic will be driven by the current state of the state machine.
+Setting up the animation in this way makes it easier to keep React rendering in sync, since the state can be accessed synchronously.

 ## Representing the animation in CSS